Simeon's Cave; Stepping Out in Faith - Entire Story

 Harry and Helen (Acker) Edwards in the last home Harry built

-Several years ago, on a Sunday afternoon in Wichita, Kansas, I sat in the living room of my in-laws, Harry and Helen Edwards.
-I read from an old family history book that my sister-in-law had handed me.
-An autobiography that filled a chapter of the book was written by Helen’s great grandfather, Rev. Simeon Swartz and his children.
-Because of my interest in genealogy, I was immediately engrossed in Simeon’s story.
-As I read, I learned that Helen’s ancestors had their strength, courage and faith tested and proven much like the early members of my family, and the same as people sometimes are today.
+Several years ago, on a Sunday afternoon in Wichita, Kansas, I sat in the living room of my in-laws, Harry and Helen Edwards reading from an old family history book that my sister-in-law had handed me.
+An autobiography that filled a chapter of the book caught my attention that was written by Helen’s great grandfather, Rev. Simeon Swartz and his children.
+Because of my interest in genealogy, I was immediately engrossed in Simeon’s story Helen’s ancestors.
+Their strength, courage and faith was tested and proven much like the early members of my family, and the same as people are today.

 ~~~